jimstudt/swift-mmdb/README.md

 - It is possible to create a database file which will recurse beyond any stack you might have.
 I do not have a limiter.
 Use a database you trust.
 - It is possible to generate an arithmetic exception from a corrupt database.
-- Some data types, (int32, uint128, float, dataCacheContainer, endMarker), are not implemented and will give you a `fatalError`.
+- Some data types, (dataCacheContainer, endMarker), are not implemented and will give you a `fatalError`.
 I need to find a database which uses them to test them.

+## Can I Use Thise?

+Yes!
+It is licensed under an MIT license, included in the source tree.
+If you have an attorney telling you that isn't good enough, contact me with what is good enough.

+Do pay attention to the MaxMind terms you agree to when you license their data.

 ## Building